-If a PU failure occurs, the failed PU's characterization is dynamically and transparently reassigned to a spare PU. z15 servers have two spare PUs.
+If a PU failure occurs, the failed PU's characterization is dynamically and transparently reassigned to a spare PU. z15 T02 servers have one or two spare PUs, depending of the number of PU SCMs that are installed.
 PUs that are not characterized on a CPC configuration can also be used as extra spare PUs.
-For more information about PU sparing, see 3.5.10, "Sparing rules" on page 127.
+For more information about PU sparing, see 3.5.10, "Sparing rules" on page 120.